hammerlab/epidisco/docs/running-on-coclobas.md

 This quickstart guide will get you running Epidisco on test data (or your own) on the GCloud platform, using our Kubernetes scheduler, Coclobas.

-To keep things as simple as possible, we use a script (`please.sh`) to do most of the work.
-If you're interested in what's going on behind the scenes, please check out the script, which is documented, or you can always try `./please.sh type <command>` to see what a particular command is doing, and just `./please.sh` to get a list of all possible commands.
+To keep things as simple as possible, we use a script (`disco.sh`) to do most of the work.
+If you're interested in what's going on behind the scenes, disco check out the script, which is documented, or you can always try `./disco.sh type <command>` to see what a particular command is doing, and just `./disco.sh` to get a list of all possible commands.

 ### Set Up a Launch Box